aweis89/ai-terminals.nvim/README.md

 })
 ```

-The `cmd` field for each terminal can be a string or a function that returns a string, allowing for dynamic command generation (like the defaults which adapt to `vim.o.background`).
+The `cmd` field for each terminal can be a `string` or a `function` that returns a string.
+Using a function allows the command to be generated dynamically *just before* the terminal is opened (e.g., to check `vim.o.background` at invocation time).

 ### Example usage with lazy.nvim